-While some people new to home working can find it offers great synergies (more time, less commute); others, even those who are usually highly motivated and efficient, might find that, untethered from the workplace, they’re flailing in an unstructured sea.
+While some people new to home working have found it very positive (more family time, less commuting); others, even those who are usually highly motivated and efficient, have found it difficult being untethered from their usual workplace structure.

-- Agree with your employer and co-workers on the number of hours you’ll work and when you and colleagues can be available for regular meetings.
+- Agree on the hours you’ll be available for work and meetings with your employer and co-workers.
 This allows flexible time management in concert with the demands of home life.

-- Maintain healthy life habits at your place Carty says, “Try to manage regular sleep, wake, meal and work/play times — it’s a great way to keep a sense of normality in your life.”
+- Maintain healthy life habits like regular sleep, meal and work/play times.
+It’s a great way to keep a sense of normality in your life.

-- Factor in a couple of movement or exercise sessions each day.
-“This is great for the mind and body,” says Carty.
-It can defuse frustrations, suffuse your system with blissful endorphins, and reward all the family for completed tasks.
-Consider walking to buy groceries; getting into the garden or a nearby park to kick a ball with the kids; tapping in to app-led exercise sessions (yoga, cardio, weights, dance routines) for all ages; or skipping rope on your terrace or in your apartment-block driveway.
+- Factor in movement or exercise sessions each day.
+“This is great for the mind and body,” says Carty, “it can defuse frustrations and release endorphins into your system.”
+Consider walking to buy groceries; get gardening, kicking a ball with the kids or using a skipping rope.
+There’s also been a surge in app-led exercise sessions (yoga, cardio, weights, dance routines) for all ages too.

-- Sharing and reinforcing successes or stumbling blocks that happened today, can build confidence in tomorrow: tell children how their brilliant quiet time helped you achieve something; congratulate colleagues on successes; share with friends the organised chaos and funny stories of the day.
+- Share successes or stumbling blocks that happened today can build confidence for tomorrow.
+Think about telling children how their quiet time helped you achieve something; congratulate colleagues on successes; share with friends the organised chaos and funny stories of your day.

-- Having things to look forward to can help to keep everyone on track: apartment dwellers might chat between balconies at an agreed time; kids love the promise of a movie night with mini ice-creams or popcorn or a games night with prizes; or rediscover your record collection and just dance!
+- Have things to look forward to.
+Dates in the diary can help keep everyone on track: Chats over the fence at an agreed time; kids love movie nights with mini ice-creams or popcorn or a games night with prizes.
+It’s a great time to rediscover your record collection and just dance!
 Weaving fun things into your day, says Carty, “will help balance your mind and bring your household back to the here and now, and an appreciation of the things you can control”.

-- Be aware of how your conversation reflects your fears, especially when talking in the hearing of children.
+- Be aware of how your conversation reflects your fears, especially when around children.
 Carty recommends trying to balance the discussion, adding good stories of people helping one another, showing kindness, or finding amazing solutions to some of the problems we’re facing in the time of COVID-19.
-Children, on the other hand, need to voice their fears — encourage them to talk with the help of great tips at https://emergingminds.com.au/resources/supporting-children-during-the-coronavirus-covid-19-outbreak/
+Children, on the other hand, need to voice their fears.
+You can fine very useful tips emergingminds.com.au

 - Connect with more distant family and friends It’s important for people of all ages to stay in touch with their social network: phoning, texting, Skyping, Zooming are all great ways to check in with the circle of people you care about.
 Schedule a shared virtual tea break with your parents, a Friday evening download with colleagues over a glass of wine; read to a niece or nephew or friend’s child before they go to sleep.
 “Hearing another person’s voice can make us feel both calmer and connected,” says Carty.

-- Designing your day on a shared calendar is one helpful co-ordinator.
-Making a list of what you need and want to do each day is another.
-You’ve heard it before, but breaking large tasks into smaller blocks — things you can do if the baby sleeps longer than expected, if you have time for one more job before lunch — quickly knocks over the big goals by increments.
-And try to include in your to-dos those movement sessions, online social times, and extracurricular activities, so that your life is rich and varied — if different — in the time of Coronavirus.
+- Make a list of what you need and want to do.
+Breaking larger tasks into smaller blocks — things you can do if the baby sleeps longer than expected, if you have time for one more job before lunch — quickly knocks over your big goals by increments.
+And don’t forget to add your exercise, social events and extracurricular activities, so that your life is rich and varied — if different — in the time of Coronavirus.